aws/aws-for-fluent-bit/README.md

 Or for Firehose:
 ```
-export CLOUDWATCH_PLUGIN_CLONE_URL="Your GitHub fork clone URL"
+export FIREHOSE_PLUGIN_CLONE_URL="Your GitHub fork clone URL"
-export CLOUDWATCH_PLUGIN_BRANCH="Your branch on your fork"
+export FIREHOSE_PLUGIN_BRANCH="Your branch on your fork"
 ```

 Then run `make cloudwatch-dev` or `make firehose-dev` to build the image with your changes.